MCP Servers

 Section in MCP specification .

-transport type is a method for communicating with MCP servers via standard input and output streams, typically used for local process integration.
+The stdio transport type is a method for communicating with MCP servers via standard input and output streams, typically used for local process integration.

-Erato does not natively support the stdio
+Erato does not natively support the stdio transport type.

 - Protocol: Local process communication via stdin/stdout (requires proxying)